Thursday, October 1, 2009

 Former criminal defense attorney - public defender

-WARNER, Randall Family
+WARNER, Randall Family UP FOR RETENTION ELECTION

 Democrat